Learning Environment for Pathology Trainees (LEPT) system

 b.
 A locum appointment for training (LAT)

 The LEPT system is also applicable to trainees in the above specialties who are participating in the International Trainee Support Scheme (ITSS) and the Medical Training Initiative in Pathology - MTI(Path).
+It is also available to Certificate of Eligibility for Specialist Registration (CESR) doctors in the above specialties.

 Medical microbiology and medical virology trainees are required to use the JRCPTB ePortfolio.

 Demonstration of the LEPT System...
 Deaneries/LETBs are reminded that demonstration of the LEPT system can be arranged.
-For further information or to make arrangements for a demonstration, please contact Sandra Dewar via email at: email@example.com.
+For further information or to make arrangements for a demonstration, please contact Sandra Dewar-Creighton via email at: firstname.lastname@example.org.

 There is guidance on the Academy of Medical Royal Colleges website about what information trainees should keep in their ePortfolio: http://www.aomrc.org.uk/publications/reports-guidance/academy-guidance-e-portfolios/